Are AI Robo-Advisor Alternatives Worth It?

 A traditional robo-advisor asks you a few questions, assigns a risk profile, and then allocates and rebalances a portfolio for you automatically.
 The appeal is that you barely have to think about it.
 An AI robo-advisor alternative flips that: instead of handing your money to an algorithm to manage, it uses AI to help you research and decide yourself, in plain language, while you stay the decision-maker.

-Walnut is one example of the alternative.
-It connects the brokerage you already own through SnapTrade, frames each of your holdings against the S&P 500, and lets you ask questions by talking through Claude, ChatGPT, or a built-in assistant.
-You can group ideas into thematic baskets, but you approve every trade, and it is read-only by default.
-The defining difference from a robo is involvement: a robo does it for you, an alternative helps you do it.
+Walnut is the concrete example we will keep coming back to.
+Where a robo holds your money and runs a model portfolio for you, Walnut connects the brokerage you already own, frames each of your holdings against the S&P 500, and lets you ask questions by talking through Claude, ChatGPT, or a built-in assistant.
+You can group ideas into thematic portfolios, but you approve every trade, and it is read-only by default and free to start.
+Lay the two side by side and the defining difference is involvement: the robo does it for you so you can stop thinking about it, while Walnut helps you do it yourself and asks you to stay in the loop.
+Neither is better in the abstract.
+Which one is worth it depends entirely on which of those you actually want.

 Worth it for some people, not for others